 11 March 2017

-On the occasion of International women’s Day, Srishti-Women Cell, School of Humanities and Social Sciences, Jain University commemorated International Women’s Day 2017.
+On the occasion of International women’s Day, Srishti-Women Cell, School of Humanities and Social Sciences, Jain (Deemed-to-be University) commemorated International Women’s Day 2017.
 The celebration began with a theme song on the significance of a mother in every individual’s life, sung by Ms. Radhika (II B. A.).
 Dr. Sowrabha, faculty of Arts welcomed the guests and the gathering on the occasion.

 Highlighting the theme fo Women's Day 2017, 'Be Bold For Change’, and to encourage women to be bolder, stronger and more powerful in all spheres of life, Ms. Varsha Chandrashekar, faculty of Arts shared a note emphasizing the significance of celebration of Women’s Day.
 She quoted Michelle Obama "There is no limit to what we, as women, can accomplish”.
 She reiterated the fact that International Women’s Day is celebrated on March 8 worldwide, commemorating the political, social and economic achievements of women.
 Over the decades, the objective of Women’s Day celebration has evolved and embraced culture and ethnicity to emerge as a celebration of appreciation, respect, and love towards women.
 Ms. Varsha stated that women empowerment lies in honoring oneself and treating oneself with respect.